shambik/NeweggScraper/README.md

 - I show in this video how it works [YouTube](https://youtu.be/uw7knG21juA)

-The video doesnt cover the telegram feature so ill explains here
+The video doesnt cover the telegram feature so ill explain here

 - In order to use it ull need to create a new bot in telegram and ur new channel